Dodge Charger (1966): R/T

-A new high-performance package was added, the R/T ("Road/Track", not to be confused with the Road & Track) magazine).
+A new high-performance package was added, the R/T ("Road/Track", not to be confused with the Road & Track magazine).
 The R/T came standard with the previous year's 440 "Magnum", with the 426 Hemi optional.
 With either, the Charger had evolved into possibly the top Chrysler-made muscle car.

 In 1968, Chrysler Corporation began a marketing campaign featuring a cartoon bee with an engine on its back promoting models called the "Scat Pack".
 The Coronet R/T, Super Bee, Dart GTS, and Charger R/T received bumble-bee stripes (of two thin stripes framing two thick ones).
 The stripes were standard on the R/Ts and came in red, white, or black, but could be deleted at no extra cost.

 The 1968 film Bullitt helped popularize the Charger R/T for its notable car chase sequence alongside the titular character's 1968 Ford Mustang GT through the streets of San Francisco, which has been regarded as one of the most influential car chase scenes in movie history.
-In the film, a black Charger R/T 440 is chased by Steve McQueen's Ford Mustang GT, jumping on the San Francisco slopes.
+In the film, a black Charger R/T 440 is chased by Steve McQueen's Mustang GT, jumping on the San Francisco slopes.
 The 1968 model year Charger sales increased to 96,100, including over 17,000 Charger R/Ts.

 1969

-The 1969 model year brought few modifications.
-Exterior changes included a new grille with a center divider and new longitudinal taillights, both designed by Harvey J. Winn.
+The 1969 model year brought a few modifications.
+Exterior changes included a new grille with a center divider and new longitudinal taillights designed by Harvey J. Winn.
 A new trim line called the Special Edition (SE) was added.
-This could be available by itself or together with the R/T, thus making an R/T-SE.
-The SE added leather inserts to the front seats only, chrome rocker moldings, a wood grain steering wheel, and wood grain inserts on the instrument panel.
+This could be available by itself or with the R/T, thus making an R/T-SE.
+The SE added leather inserts to only the front seats, chrome rocker moldings, a wood grain steering wheel, and wood grain inserts on the instrument panel.
 A sunroof was added to the options list, but was ordered on only 260 Chargers.
 The bumblebee stripes returned, but were changed slightly.
 Instead of four stripes, it now consisted of a wide stripe framed by two smaller stripes.
 In the middle of the stripe, an R/T cutout was placed.
 If the stripe was deleted, a metal R/T emblem was placed where the R/T cutout was.
 Total production was around 89,199 units.